Documentation Index

 Authenticate requests using OAuth 2.0 Client Credentials.

-The OAuth 2.0 client credentials flow allows your user to create an Application User to send requests to Dynamics on their behalf.
+The OAuth 2.0 client credentials flow allows the creation of an Application User to send requests to Dynamics on behalf of an organization.

 Setting up a client credentials connection is a two-step process: